MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ## Get the contents of a JSON file and store it in a variable

 This next section is a "stretch task" for an onboarding tutorial.
-However, to manage Azure resources in a development/stage/production scenario, you need to be able to read a configuration file.
+However, to manage Azure resources in a development/stage/production scenario, you need to read a configuration file.

 Are you ready to stretch your Azure CLI skills?
 Create a JSON file containing the following JSON, or your file contents of choice.
 Save the text file to your local drive.
 If you're working in Azure Cloud Shell, use the `upload/download files` icon in the menu bar to store the text file in your cloud storage drive.